What is the difference between cash value and replacement cost?

 To figure out your car’s actual cash value, factor in whether the car is new or used as well as the year, make, and model.
 Include the mileage, additional features, and condition of your car for the best approximation.
 By using your zip code, you may also find values and other information that are specific to your location.
 With this information and its own formula, the insurance company calculates your car’s actual cash value.

 To find new and used cars’ depreciated value, insurance companies may refer to the Blue Book value.
 There are two Blue Books, one from the National Association of Automobile Dealers (NADA) and the other by Kelley Blue Book.
 On the Blue Book’s website, answer the questions needed to determine actual cash value to find the prices for new and used cars, including your car’s value.
+The Kelley Blue Book will tell you your vehicle’s trade-in value.

 Knowing your car’s cash value versus the replacement cost is also important when choosing which type of insurance coverage you want.